segmentio/segment-docs/src/connections/functions/usage.md

 ## Estimating execution time

 Execution time can vary widely between use cases, so it is extremely difficult to predict.
-The best way is to look at the function’s actual execution time and multiply it by the event volume.
+The best way is to look at the function's actual execution time and multiply it by the event volume.

 Another way to provide a rough estimate is to use an expected source function time of 100ms per invocation, and expected destination function time at 200ms per invocation: